Petzl Pur'Anneau Sling Review

 The Petzl Pur'Anneau Sling is an ideal choice for extending pieces of protection while on lead to reduce rope drag.
 In particular it is a great choice for long routes or in the alpine where weight and bulk are larger considerations.
 It comes in 4x and 8x lengths for use equalizing anchors, but if you intend to use it for this purpose, be warned that it can be hard to easily untie welded figure-eight knots.

-This sling retails for about $13, making it far and away the most expensive sling in this review.
+This sling is far and away the most expensive sling in this review.
 That still isn't a whole lot of money, and we think that you are getting an excellent product, and a good value.
 However, almost any other sling in this review will provide adequate performance for less money, so this isn't a very economical choice.

 The Petzl Pur'Anneau Sling is one of the highest rated slings in our comparative performance testing, and is particularly noteworthy for its low weight and bulk, as well as its soft, supple handle.
 It would easily be one of our top recommendations if it wasn't considerably more expensive than any other sling in this review.